14 Freelancer Jobs and How to Get Started

 • Technology

-A freelancer could offer almost any service imaginable, and most industries have job listings that are specifically geared toward freelancers.
+A freelancer can offer almost any service imaginable, and most industries have job listings that are specifically geared toward freelancers.
 By freelancing, you can turn your passions into profitable projects and use your skills to help clients resolve their problems.
-From accounting to writing to interior design, you can typically find a freelance position that is right for you.

 1. Accountant

 A freelance accountant performs the same tasks as a regular accountant but works independently from a firm.
 Some standard job offerings for freelancing accountants may include bookkeeping services, preparing invoices, filing taxes, and creating budget reports.
-As a freelance accountant, you can choose your offered services and rates.
+As a freelance accountant, you can choose which services you'd like to offer and your rates.

 2. App developer